Heat pumps: Why Germany's heating revolution is stalling – DW – 09/20/2024

 Wolfgang Gründinger, a so-called chief evangelist at German greentech startup Enpal, says the complexity of the law and the heated political debate preceding it have had "an impact" on the current slowdown in heat pump sales.
 But things are already looking up again, he told DW.
 "We are seeing a rapidly growing demand and must continuously adjust our capacities to the rising interest."

 Öko-Institut's Bei der Wieden is convinced though that German companies would still benefit from customers' "trust in local professionals" and their well-established networks of manufacturers in Germany.
-But "additional competition is beneficial," he added because there was still "a market gap in Germany, especially for air-to-air heat pumps, which operate without a central heating system.
+But "additional competition is beneficial," he adds, because there was still a market gap in Germany, especially for air-to-air heat pumps, which operate without a central heating system.

 According to BDH, this month's opening of subsidy applications for bigger housing companies is likely to boost heat pump sales.